akruszewski/gibl/manuscript/chapter3.md

    '()))
 ```

 Next, we have a procedure for signing a transaction.
 It is similar to one of the procedures we wrote earlier where we used hashing, in that we get all bytes from the structure and merge them together.
-However, in this case we will use except an asymmetric-key algorithm:
+However, in this case we will use an asymmetric-key algorithm:

 ```racket
 (define (sign-transaction from to value)